Guest: Jon Stewart

 In which Mr. Stewart describes what he sees as different rules for what he does as a satirist and for what we on cable news do—and I frankly don‘t buy it, not at all, not even for a minute.

-In which Mr. Stewart gives a defense of George W. Bush on the Iraq War and waterboarding—a defense which I don‘t really agree with but I think was interesting to hear and which I think was very well put.
+In which Mr. Stewart gives a defense of George W. Bush on the Iraq war and waterboarding—a defense which I don‘t really agree with but I think was interesting to hear.

 The Jon Stewart interview is right here.

 MADDOW: Jon Stewart, thank you for coming in.
 I know you‘re under the weather.
 It‘s nice of you to come in.

 JON STEWART, HOST, “THE DAILY SHOW”: I have the baboons, but I‘m happy to be here.
 I‘m here to take the medicine.

 MADDOW: You are here as the 24-hour-political-pundit-perpetual-panic-conflictanator.